coursetable/ferry/README.md

 To contribute to this repository, please create a branch and open a pull request once you are ready to merge your changes into master.

 Note that we run two Python style checks via Travis CI: [black](https://github.com/psf/black) (for general code formatting) and [isort](https://github.com/PyCQA/isort) (for import ordering).
-You can run these two manually or by using our provided [pre-commit](https://pre-commit.com/) configuration, which can be installed after activating the Poetry enviroment with
+You can run these two manually or by attaching them via pre-commit hooks, which can be installed with

 ```
-pre-commit install
+poetry run githooks setup
 ```

 This will install pre-commit [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that will automatically apply black and isort before you make a commit.
 If there are any reported changes, the initial commit will be aborted and you can re-commit to apply the changes.

 ## TODO

-- import course demand statistics
 - transition everything from /private to config_private.py